 An extensive schedule of field trips and site visits has been integrated into the program's curriculum.
 Thus, students apply lessons learned in the classroom and in their homestays in a real-world setting and return to the United States with a new appreciation of our neighbors in the South.

-- Homestays with Ecuadorian families enable students to immerse themselves in the local culture.
+- Homestays with Ecuadorian families enable students to immerse themselves in the local culture and language.

 - Excursions to Quito and Guayaquil expose students to the traditional rivalry between the country's two major cities while opening doors to both cities' cultural treasures.